Skagway Municipality Health Data

 What is the life expectancy in Skagway Municipality?

-Life expectancy data for Skagway Municipality is currently being processed from CDC records.
+Life expectancy data for Skagway Municipality is not available in the current dataset.

 How does Skagway Municipality health compare to the Alaska average?